Content from Introduction to outbreak analytics

 Calculate severity

-A frequent indicator for measuring severity is the case fatality risk (CFR).
+A frequent indicator for measuring severity is the Case Fatality Risk (CFR).

 CFR is defined as the conditional probability of death given confirmed diagnosis, calculated as the cumulative number of deaths from an infectious disease over the number of confirmed diagnosed cases.